Sadiq Khan: Early life

-Sadiq Aman Khan was born on 8 October 1970 at St George's Hospital in Tooting, South London to a working-class Sunni Muslim-Muhajir family.
-His grandparents migrated from Lucknow in United Provinces, British India to Pakistan following the partition of India in 1947.

-His father Amanullah and mother Sehrun arrived in London from Pakistan in 1968.
+Sadiq Aman Khan was born on 8 October 1970 at St George's Hospital in Tooting, a district in the Wandsworth borough of South London, into a working-class Pakistani family.
+His grandparents were Muhajirs who migrated from Lucknow, in the United Provinces of British India (now in Uttar Pradesh, India), to Karachi in West Pakistan (now in Sindh, Pakistan) following the partition of India in 1947.
+His father Amanullah and his mother Sehrun arrived in England from Pakistan in 1968.
 Khan was the fifth of eight children, seven of whom were boys.
 In London, Amanullah worked as a bus driver and Sehrun as a seamstress.
+Apart from English, Khan is also fluent in Urdu.

-Khan and his siblings grew up in a three-bedroom council flat on the Henry Prince Estate in Earlsfield.
+Khan and his siblings were raised Sunni Muslims in a three-bedroom council flat on the Henry Prince Estate in Earlsfield.
 He attended Fircroft Primary School and then Ernest Bevin School, a local comprehensive.
-Khan studied science and mathematics at A-level, in the hope of eventually becoming a dentist.
-A teacher recommended that he read law instead, as he had an argumentative personality.
+Khan studied science and mathematics at A-Level, in the hope of eventually becoming a dentist.
+A teacher recommended that he study law instead, as he had an argumentative personality.
 The teacher's suggestion, along with the American television programme L.A.
 Law, inspired Khan to do so.
-He read Law at the University of North London (now London Metropolitan University).
+He studied law at the University of North London (now London Metropolitan University).
 His parents later moved out of their council flat and purchased their own home.
 Like his brothers, Khan was a fan of sport, particularly enjoying football, cricket, and boxing.